CIS-5660-Fall-2024/hw04-stylization/README.md

 ## 4. Full Screen Post Process Effect

 Inspired by the white border that surrounds the first concept art piece, I decided to implement a white-colored vignette that goes around the screen borders.
+(I use the vignette "value" later on for interactivity.
+More deets below.)

 ## 5. Create a Scene